3D Pose Nowcasting: Forecast the Future to Improve the Present: Abstract

 \section{Abstract}

-In recent years, the effective and safe collaboration between humans and machines has gained significant importance, particularly in the Industry 4.0 scenario.
-A critical prerequisite for realizing this collaborative paradigm is precisely understanding the robot's 3D pose within its environment.
-Therefore, in this paper, we introduce a novel vision-based system leveraging depth data to accurately establish the 3D locations of robotic joints.
-Specifically, we prove the ability of the proposed system to enhance its current pose estimation accuracy by jointly learning to forecast future poses.
-Indeed, we introduce the concept of Pose Nowcasting, denoting the capability of a system to exploit the learned knowledge of the future to improve the estimation of the present.
-The experimental evaluation is conducted on two different datasets, providing state-of-the-art and real-time performance and confirming the validity of the proposed method on both the robotic and human scenarios.
+Technologies to enable safe and effective collaboration and coexistence between humans and robots have gained significant importance in the last few years.
+A critical component useful for realizing this collaborative paradigm is the understanding of human and robot 3D poses using non-invasive systems.
+Therefore, in this paper, we propose a novel vision-based system leveraging depth data to accurately establish the 3D locations of skeleton joints.
+Specifically, we introduce the concept of Pose Nowcasting, denoting the capability of the proposed system to enhance its current pose estimation accuracy by jointly learning to forecast future poses.
+The experimental evaluation is conducted on two different datasets, providing accurate and real-time performance and confirming the validity of the proposed method on both the robotic and human scenarios.